junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 };
 ```

-The syntax of the schema file closely resembles JSON with additional syntax for defining types and actions.
+The syntax of the schema file resembles JSON with some additional syntax for defining types and actions.
 For our
-example domain, we've declared two entity types, `UserPrincipal` and `Order`, and one action, `ViewOrder`.
+example domain, we have declared two entity types, `UserPrincipal` and `Order`, and one action, `ViewOrder`.
 Because we
 need to know who placed the order to evaluate the policy, we've added a `placedBy` attribute to the `Order` type that
 references a `UserPrincipal`.
 Furthermore, the `ViewOrder` action also declares which principal and resource types it
 applies to.

+> Do you ever need more than one principal type?
+Yes, you might have different types of principals, such as human users,
+> bot users, service accounts, and more.
+Cedar can guard policies based on the calling principal type.

 You might be curious to know how we can compare a `UserPrincipal` with `Order.placedBy` if we don't have any properties
 on the `UserPrincipal` type.
-This is because Cedar enforces that all entities have a unique entity ID, which is used to
+This is because Cedar implicitly requires a unique entity ID, which is used to do identity
-do identity comparison.
-This ID is implicit, and you don't need to declare it in the schema file.
+comparison.
+Because the ID is implicit, it cannot be declared in the schema file.

 The context attribute in the action definition is used to pass additional information to the policy evaluation.
 This
 could be used to pass information about the request, such as the IP address of the client making the request, or the
 date.
 The context is a map of arbitrary values that can also be used in the policy conditions.
-If we wanted to require
+An example context
-the request to come from a specific IP address, we could add a condition to the policy like so:
+condition requiring the request to be made from a specific IP address could look like this:

 ```sh
 permit(